Alabama

 |

-Mail ballots contain a certificate that must be signed by the voter.
+The return envelopes for mail ballots are printed with a certificate that must be signed by the voter.
 Election officials determine that the certificate has been properly completed and signed before counting the ballot.
 If the certificate is not signed it is marked as “defective” and not counted.

 |